haskellfoundation/tech-proposals/proposals/0000-cabal-exact-printer.md

  <li> [gild](https://taylor.fausak.me/2024/02/17/gild/)   </li>
 </ul>

-Of course many of these projects do more then just module expension. hpack provides a completly different cabal file layout for exampe, `cabal-fmt` and `gild` are formatters for cabal files.
+Of course many of these projects do more then just module expansion. hpack provides a completely different cabal file layout for example, `cabal-fmt` and `gild` are formatters for cabal files.
 Only auto-pack just does this one feature.
 However, since all these programs implement this functionality